-By Click&Clean - Monday, 7 January 2019 - Updated: September 24, 2019.
-As you know, during 2018 there where plenty of serious privacy and security breaches, such as the Facebook-Cambridge Analytica scandal, Google+ personal data leaks, etc.
+By Click&Clean - Monday, 7 January 2019 - Updated: December 20, 2019.
+As you know, during 2018 and 2019 there where plenty of serious privacy and security breaches, such as the Facebook-Cambridge Analytica scandal, Google+ personal data leaks, etc.

 Twitter was no exception.
 At the beginning of November 2018, a bug was detected in Twitter OAuth API that left direct messages exposed to third-party apps without the user's knowledge.

 Third-party apps and sites can be great, but they might make your account less secure.
 It's very convenient to sign in to everything using a simple "Sign in with Twitter" option, but this can create security problems if those apps or sites have full access to your Twitter account.

 We have already described how to improve the security and privacy of your Google and Facebook accounts.
 Now it's time to give you helpful information on how to increase your Twitter account security by removing access to possible unwanted, third-party applications.

 1. Click the button below to go directly to your Twitter "Apps and sessions" section.

 2. Log into your Twitter account, if you're not logged in already.